-Dalmore is located in the village of Alness, which is about half an hour's drive north of Inverness.
-It sits on the shores of the Cromarty Firth, Scotland's deepest sea loch, and overlooks the Black Isle.
+Dalmore is located in the village of Alness to the north of Inverness.
+It sits on the shores of the Cromarty Firth and overlooks the Black Isle.
 The distillery was founded in 1839 by Alexander Matheson and has an interesting history, including being used during the First World War by the Royal Navy to manufacture explosives.
-The current capacity of the distillery is four million litres per year.
-Dalmore is currently owned by Whyte & Mackay, which is part of the larger Phillipines based Emperador Inc. They own the popular Whyte & Mackay blended whisky brand, plus the distilleries at Fettercairn, Jura and Tamnavulin.
+The current capacity of the distillery is just over four million litres per year.
+Dalmore is currently owned by Whyte & Mackay, part of the larger Phillipines-based Emperador Inc. They own the Whyte & Mackay blended whisky brand, plus the single malt distilleries of Fettercairn, Jura and Tamnavulin.

 Our tasting notes

 The colour is deep golden yellow and the nose is highly fragrant.
 Aromas of fruit and nut chocolate, vanilla and caramel immediately leap from the glass.
 These are quickly joined by heavy oak spice, raisins and a hint of candied orange peel.
 Earthy liquorice root and dusty cinnamon add further depth.

 On the palate this whisky is bold, rich and velvety.
 It has a luxurious feel with initial notes of raisin and plump juicy sultana.
 This is followed by gripping oak spice and some delicious sweetness - think of golden syrup, caramel and a hint of molasses.
 Then comes a hit of vanilla and some background tropical fruit, especially peach and pineapple.